 History & Social Science Courses

-Del Mar High School offers the following History and Social Science courses*.
+Del Mar offers the following History Courses *

 This one-semester course involves the study of American politics, government operations, civil rights, and responsibilities.
 Students explore the democratic values that form the foundation of the American political system, investigate ideas that underlie its legal system, and study key documents which have shaped the government of this nation.
 Students analyze issues that confront the United States and the global community.